The source of Oscar Wilde’s pun on Ernest/Earnest

 In a back issue of The Book Collector (Summer, 1978), there is chapter about Nicholson’s 1892 Love in Earnest: Sonnets, Ballades, and Lyrics (the anthology that includes the poem in question).

-The reason for interest among bibliophiles in 1978 was that Nicholson’s own copy of the book had just come to light in a Cambridge (UK) bookshop—and The Book Collector made some intriguing revelations.
+The reason for interest among bibliophiles in 1978 was that Nicholson’s own copy of the book had just come to light in a Cambridge (UK) bookshop—and The Book Collector made some intriguing revelations (above).

-First, we learn there were two issues of the only edition of Love in Earnest: the first being rarer and the second being viewable in full here.
+First, we learn there were thee issues of the only edition of Love in Earnest: the first being rare, and the second being viewable in full here.

 For the poem Of Boys’ Names, the existence of this first issue and Nicholson’s copy provides two points of interest for Wildeans:

 1) we now see that the reference to Cyril (the name of one of Wilde’s two sons, both of whom are mentioned in the poem) appears only in the second issue; the wording “Cyril is lordly” replacing the wording “Basil is kingly” in the first issue.
 Again this is another obviously Wildean name: that of Basil Hallward, the painter in Wilde’s The Picture of Dorian Gray published a year earlier.
 Intriguingly, the textual alteration is possibly in a hand other than Nicholson’s.

 2) in Nicholson’s copy, tipped in to face the title page there is a photograph, taken in Llandudno, of Nicholson together with William Ernest Mather —the mysterious “W.E.M.” to whom the poem Of Boys’ Names is dedicated.
 The existence of the photograph of him in Nicholson’s personal copy reinforces Mather as the Ernest of the poem, and the source of the Earnest in Wilde’s play.